nalinahuja/qcd/README.md

 #### Manual Input
 <p align="justify">
 If multiple paths are resolved from same symbolic link, the user will have to manually choose the path they wish to navigate to from an arrow key selectable menu.
-This selection phase can be cleanly exited from by passing a single character <code>q</code> or SIGINT to the program.
+This selection phase can be cleanly exited by pressing the <code>q</code> key or sending a SIGINT to the program.
 There are several redundancies built into the program to entirely avoid or simplify the manual selection process in order to streamline the use of QCD.
 </p>

 ## Flags